-The Mother McAuley/Saint Xavier Academy Alumnae Association will induct six women into the McAuley Hall of Honor on Sunday, April 30.
-Alumnae, friends and supporters of the school are invited to attend the event which will be held on the school’s campus, located at 3737 W. 99th Street in Chicago.
+The Mother McAuley/Saint Xavier Academy Alumnae Association inducted six women into the McAuley Hall of Honor on Sunday, April 30.
+Alumnae, friends and supporters of the school joined in the festivities which were held on the school’s campus, located at 3737 W. 99th Street in Chicago.

 This year’s honorees are alumnae Kathy Wendt Sudeikis ’64 (Kansas City), Marita Carey Sullivan ’65 (Chicago – Little Village), Kathy Napleton Roche ’68 (Hinsdale), Dr. Bernadette Ryan ’76 (Beverly), Renée Popovits ’82 (Tinley Park) and former faculty member Jean Morman Unsworth (Chicago – Lakeview).
 Full bios on the 2017 McAuley Hall inductees and a video highlighting them can be read here.

 Established in 2013, McAuley Hall is a permanent installation at the school, serving to educate and inspire current and future students and all who visit the school.
 Inductees into the Hall were chosen from more than 100 nominations.

 Fr.
 Mary O’Donovan began the festivities with Mass for the guests, which was followed by the induction ceremony led by school president, Mary Acker Mary Klingenberger ’75.
 Afterwards, the celebration continued with a champagne brunch in the student lounge.